by Anthony Clark

 It is possible to find other t-shirts or garments that are softer, more eco-friendly, and performance fabrics that are perfect for screen or heat transfer printing.

-- The Ringspun cotton – these cotton t-shirts are more expensive than other cotton tees.
+These cotton t-shirts are more expensive than other cotton tees.
 They are also better quality material that offers luxury.
 Ringspun cotton is a softer material that has grown in popularity among customers who appreciate trendier clothing.

-- The Polyester and synthetic blend – synthetic clothing, including the Polyester blend, has also become popular among athletes and sports teams because of their light weight and the way they dispose of moisture.
+Synthetic clothing, including the Polyester blend, has also become popular among athletes and sports teams because of their light weight and the way they dispose of moisture.
 It is, however, not easy to print on synthetic blends with water-based inks and inks that cannot be absorbed into the fabric.

-- The Eco-friendly fabric – with the growing popularity of recycling, the production of garments that are eco-friendly has increased.
+With the growing popularity of recycling, the production of garments that are eco-friendly has increased.
 Such clothes are made from various materials including recycled polyester, rayon, and bamboo.
 Each type of Eco-friendly apparel reacts differently to printing.

 While you can choose the perfect t-shirt based on the material, it is just as important to consider the weight and thread count of the fabric.
 Heavy t-shirt fabrics are rigid and made to last.
 T-shirts that have a higher thread count are also soft.
 These t-shirts are better for printing as the material is more tightly woven.
 A useful check also is to see whether the t-shirt you are considering has been shrunk previously.